Willyb15/Data-Science-Python/Week4/day7_intro_to_classes/classes_lecture.md

 From [wikipedia](https://en.wikipedia.org/wiki/Object-oriented_programming): Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects", which are data structures that contain data, in the form of fields, often known as attributes; and code, in the form of procedures, often known as methods.

-Okay, so I now have this vague idea of what an 'object' is, but how does it relate to Python?
+Okay, that was a vague description of what an 'object' is; how does it relate to Python?
 It turns out, everything in Python is an object.
 Everything in Python stores data, and has methods that operate on that data.
 Strings are a perfect example of this.
-When we have a string, it stores the individual characters that make up the string (*these are the __attributes__*), and we have **methods** (`lower()`, `upper()`, `replace()`, etc.) that operate on that data.
+When we have a string, it stores the individual characters that make up the string (these are the data, or **attributes**), and we have **methods** (`lower()`, `upper()`, `replace()`, etc.) that operate on that data.

 With knowledge of what an object is, let's discuss how they are related to **classes**.
-It turns out that a **class** is simply a blueprint for how to create an object.
+It turns out that a **class** is simply a blueprint that describes the format of an object.
 It tells us what data an object will store, and what methods that object will have available.
-By building different classes (i.e. blueprints), we can build different objects (and then they can interact with each other, which we'll get to).
+By building different classes (i.e. blueprints), we can create different objects (and then they can interact with each other, which we'll get to).
 Okay, cool.
 But why use classes?

-We use classes for much the same reasons that we use functions - *reusability* and *abstraction* (there are actually some more specific design principles behind OOP that we'll go into shortly).
+We use classes for much the same reasons that we use functions - *reusability* and *abstraction* (there are actually some additional design principles behind OOP that we'll go into shortly).
 Classes allow us to build reusable objects, while at the same time abstracting away the inner workings of those objects.
-This way, users of our classes can build objects with them, and then interact with those objects without really caring about their inner workings.
-For example, when we interact with strings using the `replace()` method, we don't have to think about how the string replaces a given substring with whatever substring we tell it to; we just have to know that it does in fact do that.
+This way, users of our classes can build objects with them, and then interact with those objects without really caring about how any of it is working under the hood.
+For example, when we interact with strings using the `replace()` method, we don't have to think about how the string replaces a given substring with whatever substring we tell it to; we just have to know that it will work.

 ### Design Principles

 The motivation for object-oriented programming (OOP) is actually heavily rooted in design principles, namely the principles of *inheritance*, *encapsulation*, and *polymorphism*.
 This terminology is more of an advanced topic in computer programming, and so we'll only cover it briefly here (while it is advanced, any treatment of OOP should at least mention these, which is why we do here).

-* **Inheritance** - When a class is based on another class, using the same implementation to maintain the same behavior.
+* **Inheritance** - When a class is based on another class, building off of the existing class to take advantage of existing behavior, while having additional specific behavior of it's own.
+Ideally mimics a real-world interpretation of things in which things are extensions of other things, expect with more specific behavior. e.g. An employee is a person, if we had a class for a person, which might include a name as an attribute, we could inherit from this class when creating the employee class, which might, in addition to the name it has since it's a person, have a company that it works for.
 * **Encapsulation** - The practice of hiding the inner workings of our class, and only exposing what is necessary to the outside world.
 This idea is effectively the same as the idea of **abstraction**, and allows users of our classes to only care about the what (i.e. what our class can do) and not the how (i.e. how our class does what it does).
 * **Polymorphism** - The provision of a single interface to entities of different types.
 This enables us to use a shared interface for similar classes while at the same time still allowing each class to have its own specialized behavior.